gaetanserre/Lean-Formalization/Cayley-Graph/README.md

 ## Lean Formalization of Cayley's Graph

-This directory contains the formalization of the representation of finite groups as graphs.
+This directory contains the formalization of the representation of finite groups as Cayley's graphs.

 The formalizations are done in the following files:
 - `CayleyGraph/finGroup.lean`: Definition of finite groups, formulas (to represent the edges), generative families, free families and free groups.